Register on behalf of someone else

 You must provide:

-- full company name and address on letterhead
+- full company name and address

 - the company's Australian Company Number (ACN), Australian Registered Business Number (ARBN) or Certificate of Incorporation